-Drawing up a detailed application to-do list is perhaps the most crucial piece in readying your child for a monumental life transition.
+Drawing up a detailed application to-do list, as well as having a reliable admission essay writing service like essayservice.com, is perhaps the most crucial piece in readying your child for a monumental life transition.
 After all, school, degree, and career path drastically impact college students’ experiences and earning potential for the rest of their lives.
 Take advantage of the many tips-and-tricks available to stressed-out parents and help your child dodge every obstacle they may face.

 Encourage your child to enroll in an International Baccalaureate program

 One of the best ways to help prepare your anxiety-ridden highschooler for college life is encouraging them to enroll in International Baccalaureate (IB) programs.
 IB programs cultivate independent learning skills and allow students to earn college credit through IB course exams.
 Though credit acceptance varies by university, IB diplomas offer a college application boost regardless of transferable credits.

 Rather than wasting precious studying or extracurricular activity time on unwanted standardized exams, advise your child to take one of the two approved American college entrance exams.
 By taking both a practice SAT and ACT, your student can figure out where their skillset shines, maximizing their time and potential.
 Once they’ve taken a practice exam, choose the assessment most likely to bolster their academic record.

 Think extracurricular quality vs. quantity